The fermionic observable in the Ising model and the inverse Kac-Ward operator: The Kac-Ward operator and graph generating functions

 be the \emph{turning angle} from $\ve$ to $\vg$.
 The \emph{(Kac-Ward) transition matrix} is given by

 The \emph{Kac-Ward operator} is an automorphism of the complex vector space~$\C^{\dG}$ defined via matrix multiplication by the matrix

 where $\Id$ is the identity matrix.
 Note that this is well defined since $T$ has at most $\Delta$ nonzero entries in each row, where $\Delta$ is the maximal degree of~$\FinG$.
 Moreover, since the weight system is bounded, $\KW$ is continuous (bounded) when treated as an operator on $\ell^2(\dG)$.

-It is known, that if $\FinG$ is finite and no two edges in $\FinG$ cross each other, then the the determinant of $T$ is strictly larger than $1$ (see Theorem \ref{thm:main}).
+It is known, that if $\FinG$ is finite and no two edges in $\FinG$ cross each other, then the determinant of $T$ is strictly larger than one (see~Theorem \ref{thm:main}).
 In particular, in this case $T$ is an isomorphism.